-Johnson & Johnson reports dip in quarterly profit
+J&J reports dip in quarterly profit

 1 Min Read

-(Reuters) - Johnson & Johnson (JNJ.N), which completed its $30 billion acquisition of Swiss biotech Actelion (ATLN.S) last month, reported a 4.3 percent fall in quarterly profit, as costs rose.
+July 18 (Reuters) - Johnson & Johnson, which completed its $30 billion acquisition of Swiss biotech Actelion last month, reported a 4.3 percent fall in quarterly profit, as costs rose.

 The company's net earnings fell to $3.83 billion, or $1.40 per share, in the second quarter, from about $4 billion, or $1.43 per share, a year earlier.